jsanon01/100-days-of-devops/log.md

 - Using the diagram I created the day before in an architectural manner.

 **Thoughts**: Regardless of the business, it has networking infrastructure and requirements.
 Simply said, converting the business requirements into infrastructure diagrams is one of the DevOps procedures in I.T.
+Moreover, I have used AWS Direct Connect enabling "customers to have low latency, secure and private connections to AWS for workloads which require higher speed the Internet."